appserver-io/appserver/_docs/configuration.md

   behavior of the server on receiving a connection and how it will handle it.
 * The `socket` attribute specifies the type of socket the server should open.
 E.g. a stream or asynchronous socket
-* The `serverContext` specifies the servers source of configuration and container for runtime information e.g. ServerVariables like `DOCUMENT_ROOT`
+* The `serverContext` specifies the server's source of configuration and container for runtime information e.g. ServerVariables like `DOCUMENT_ROOT`

 So we have the specific server which will open a certain port and operate in a defined context.
 But